Best practices for a DB2 HADR environment managed by Tivoli System Automation for Mutliplatforms (TSAMP).

 5. Enable effective Syslog logging

 Syslogs are a critical part of understanding what is happening with the application being kept highly available by TSAMP.
 DB2 has coded their start/stop/monitor scripts to write messages to the syslog.
-We recommend configuring your /etc/syslog.conf to enable logging for the following facilities and priorities into a single file:
+We recommend configuring your /etc/syslog.conf to enable logging for the following facility and priorities into a single file which will catch all syslog messages regardless of source:

 On a single line in the syslog.conf you could enable log rotation and specify the target file: